Online Learning with Abstention: Stochastic setting

 \section{Stochastic setting}

 We now turn to studying the stochastic setting.
 As pointed out in Section~\ref{sec:problem}, the problem can be cast as an instance of online learning with time-varying feedback graphs $\GABS_t$.
 Thus, a natural method for tackling the problem would be to extend existing algorithms designed for the stochastic setting with feedback graphs to our abstention scenario~\citep{CohenHazanKoren2016,CaronKvetonLelargeBhagat2012}.
-Yet, we cannot benefit from the algorithm of \citet{CohenHazanKoren2016} in our scenario, even though it is designed for a stochastic setting with time-varying feedback graphs.
+We cannot benefit from the algorithm of \citet{CohenHazanKoren2016} in our scenario.
 This is because at the heart of its design and theoretical guarantees lies the assumption that the graphs and losses are \emph{independent}.
 The dependency of the feedback graphs on the observations $z_t$, which also define the losses, is precisely a property that we wish to exploit in our scenario.

 An alternative is to extend the \UCBN\ algorithm of \citet{CaronKvetonLelargeBhagat2012}, for which the authors provide gap-based regret guarantees.
-This algorithm is defined for a stochastic setting with an undirected feedback graph over the arms with the graph being fixed over time.
+This algorithm is defined for a stochastic setting with an undirected feedback graph that is fixed over time.
 The algorithm can be straightforwardly extended to the case of directed time-varying feedback graphs (see Algorithm~\ref{alg:ucbncaron}).
 We will denote that extension by \UCBNT\ to explicitly differentiate it from \UCBN.
 Let $N_t(j)$ denote the set of out-neighbors of vertex $\xi_j$ in the directed graph at time $t$, i.e., the set of vertices $\xi_k$ destinations of an edge from $\xi_j$.
-Then, as with \UCBN, the algorithm updates, at each round $t$, the upper-confidence bound of every expert for which a feedback is received (those in $N_t(I_t)$), as opposed to updating only the upper-confidence bound of the expert selected, as in the standard \UCB\ algorithm~(e.g., \cite{acf02}).
+Then, as with \UCBN, the algorithm updates, at each round $t$, the upper-confidence bound of every expert for which a feedback is received (those in $N_t(I_t)$), as opposed to updating only the upper-confidence bound of the expert selected, as in the standard \UCB\ of \citet{acf02}.